 We just celebrated the Summer Solstice so summer is definitely here.
 Zucchini is one of the first summer vegetables that appears at the farmers’ market.
 Fritatta is a popular Italian dish and also is my favorite way to prepare zucchini.
 Italians often make it for ‘lunch on the go’ because it tastes good as it is … it does not have to be reheated and is an interesting and unique dish.
-If you have eggs, cheese, onions, zucchini and olive oil you can make zucchini frittata.
+If you have eggs, cheese, onions, zucchini and olive oil you can make zucchini fritatta.
 The secret is in the preparation.

 So let’s look at those secrets … no worries it is not a difficult dish to make.
 The main secret is to cook it slowly.
 It is kind of a ‘slow food’ meaning that it is cooked slowly on low heat starting in cold olive oil.
 This was rather a hard concept for me at first because I always heat the oil before I put onions in a pot … but once you taste the dish, you will understand.
 Also, it prevents the olive oil from burning- I’m guessing.
 Another secret is to not dry it out so basically don’t over-cook the eggs.
 And that is about it other than the usual, use good ingredients.

-So let’s look at why we should incorpoate zucchini in our summer diet.
+So let’s look at why we should incorporate zucchini in our summer diet.
 The watery zucchini is cooling and refreshing and is great to overcome the summer heat.
 It has a tender texture with a slightly sweet flavor and pairs nice with something a little more robust like eggs and cheese.
-It is also packed with nutients and is rich in calcium, magnesium, iron, vitamin B and C.
+It is also packed with nutrients and is rich in calcium, magnesium, iron, vitamin B and C.

 Oh and I can’t forget about the basil, the other main ingredient.
-It is in the mint family along with the other remarkable Mediterreanian herbs like oregano, mint, rosemary.
-It is not an accident that Mediterreanian chefs use basil on a regular basis.
+It is in the mint family along with the other remarkable Mediterranean herbs like oregano, mint, rosemary.
+It is not an accident that Mediterranean chefs use basil on a regular basis.
 The aromatic basil is used in cooking for making food taste better and has numerous health benefits.
 For more information on basil, please check out this article.

 RECIPE